Dogs shouldn’t sleep on hard floors

 Rule of thumb:

-If your dog can’t adjust freely, the bed is too snug.
+If your dog can’t fully stretch out, the bed is too small.

 Tight Space ❌